kchalkowski/ASF_optimal_radius/README.md

 **SimulateOneRun.R**
 Runs the simulation.
 Outputs sum of all exposures, total number culled at each time step, last day there is an infectious individual, max spread of infection, number of I,C,E (infected, infected carcass, exposed) individuals on detection day, number of I,C,E on last day, sum of all exposures starting day after detection day, total number of detections, locations of infected at each time step, locations of carcasses at each time step, Isums, Csums.

+Objects:
+Nall- matrix of nrow=number of time steps, tracks number of (live) pigs in population at each time step BB- matrix, nrow=number of time steps, tracks number of births at each time step POSlive- list, length=number of time steps, positive (live) cases observed and removed from landscape POSdead- list, length=number of time steps, positive carcasses observed and removed from landscape NEGlive- list, length=number of time steps, negative (live) cases observed and removed from landscape NEGdead- list, length=number of time steps, negative carcasses observed and removed from landscape POSlive_locs- list, length=number of time steps, locations of all positive detected cases POSdead_locs- list, length=number of time steps, locations of all positive detected carcasses idZONE- list, length=number of time steps, each item in list contains a matrix of _______ Tculled- matrix, nrow=number of time steps, total number culled at each time step ZONEkm2- matrix, nrow=number of time steps, total area of control zone at each time step in km2 Spread- matrix, nrow=number of time steps, ncol=3, col 1=number of infectious individuals, col 2=true area of infection (using convex hull around infected pigs), col 3=max distance between any two cases
+Incidence- matrix, nrow=number of time steps, new (true) cases at each time step I_locs- list, length=number of time steps, locations of all infected pigs C_locs- list, length=number of time steps, locations of all infected carcasses removalcells- list, length=number of time steps, cells where pig removals occurred during culling Isums- matrix, nrow=number of time steps, number of rows in population matrix with infected pigs at each time step Csums-matrix, nrow=number of time steps, number of rows in population matrix with infected carcasses at each time step out-matrix with 3 cols, nrow=number of time steps, col 1=number of infected pigs/carcasses, col 2=area of infection, col 3=max distance between infected pigs/carcasses
+ICtrue-vector containing total number of infections (I,C,E) at each time step IConDD-number of ICE on detect day
+ICatEnd-number of infection on last day idNEW-vector containing newly detected infected pigs/carcasses, begins on day after detectday, reflecting a 1 day lag between initiating surveillance (initiated on detectday) and new detections idZONE-list with length=timestep, each item in list containing matrices with 3 cols, containing all grid cells in zone per row. col 1=grid cell, col2=each grid cell in zone paired with grid cell in col 1, col 3=distance between paired grid cells

 ### Functions

 **InitializeSounders (InitializeSounders.R)**